togarashimayo/togarashimayo.github.io/content/recipes/lemon-chicken.md

 2. In a bowl, combine the sugar, salt, white pepper, Shaoxing wine, and soy sauce.
 Add the chicken breast and massage the mixture into the chicken.
 Chill for at least 2 hours.
 3. Smash the garlic cloves and ginger.
 4. Zest the lemon, cut into slices, and squeeze the juice.
+5. Combine the water, sugar, milk powder, shaoxing wine, and starch in a small bowl.

 ### Sauce
 1. In a small pot over medium heat, add 7.5mL tbsp of oil.
 Add the garlic and ginger and stir until fragrent.